kirsim/starter-academic/content/publication/infinitesimal-and-infinite-numbers-as-an-approach-to-quantum-mechanics/index.md

 ---
+title: Infinitesimal and Infinite Numbers as an Approach to Quantum Mechanics
+publication_types:
+  - "2"
+authors:
+  - with Vieri Benci and Lorenzo Luperi Baglini
+doi: 10.22331/q-2019-05-03-137
+publication: In *Quantum*
 abstract: Non-Archimedean mathematics is an approach based on fields which contain infinitesimal and infinite elements.
 Within this approach, we construct a space of a particular class of generalized functions,